JacobEllehauge/playing-age/README.md

 Intention is to verify the capabilities/current state of apache AGE extension for postgres

 1. Spin up postgres with AGE added in docker (y)
-2. Add nodes and relations by simulating data (... y)
+2. Add nodes and relations by simulating data (y)
-3. Add viewer container
+3. Add viewer container (y)
 4. look at updating, indexing, performance (merging, apoc-likes)